If you want to focus on feeling better in your body but you don’t want to focus on weight loss...where should you start?

 Join A Community

 When you're trying to remove yourself from diet culture it's easy to feel alone.
 The more isolated you feel the more likely you are to fall back into the diet trap!
 We don't want that!
 Searching hashtags like "intuitive eating" "health not diets" or "diet culture sucks" is a good place to start.
 However- be aware that sometimes dieters will use these tags too.
 I founded the Strong @ Home Diet-Free Fitness Community for this very purpose.
 It's a safe place to connect with others, move and get coaching and support that is 100% diet free.
-In addition to 3 weekly movement sessions you'll also get bonus information and videos too.
-Regardless of what you choose, remember, you are not the first or the last to kick dieting to the curb.
-Take a deep breath and listen to your inner wisdom and body!
+You can also try it for free by clicking here.

 I hope these help you get started!